ska-telescope/skampi/docs/src/multitenancy.rst

 Retrieving the kubectl file
 ---------------------------

-Multitenancy of the branch pipelines allows for the owners of a given job to access logs, investigate problems, test things, without worrying that the performance of other jobs running in the cluster is affected.
+Multitenancy of the branch pipelines allows for the owners of a given CI Pipline run to access logs, investigate problems, test things, without worrying that the performance of other jobs running in the cluster is affected.
 In order to achieve this users need to be able to retrieve a kubeconfig file giving access to the cluster.
 Such a file is generated automatically by the pipelines running on SKAMPI  providing access only to the namespace specific for that pipeline, thus assuring that users will not interfere with other jobs running in the cluster.

 Retrieving the kubeconfig file is easy.
 Deployment and testing of SKAMPI in the pipeline Namespace are done manually, so the first step is to start a test.
 Go to pipeline output screen on Gitlab and select a test on the telescope of your choice.